alex-shevchenko/jinn-docs/readme.md

 # What is Jinn

-Jinn is a code generator which speeds up your work by generating Models, Migrations and APIs from a simple YAML based definitions.
-What makes Jinn different from another generators is that it lets you customize the generated code without losing the ability to update it when definition changes.
+Jinn is a code generator that speeds up your work by generating Models, Migrations, and APIs from simple YAML-based definitions.
+What makes Jinn different from other generators is that it lets you customize the generated code without losing the ability to update it when definitions change.

-Full documnetation available at: https://jinncode.dev/
+Full documentation available at: https://jinncode.dev/